Seven-94/Runpod_ComfyUI/docs/GUIDE.md

 ## Deploying a Pod

 1. In your RunPod dashboard, click on "Deploy" next to your template
-2. Select the desired GPU type (for optimal performance with this container, choose RTX 5090, 4090, 4080, or equivalent)
+2. Select the desired GPU type (for optimal performance with this container, choose RTX 5090, RTX 4090, or equivalent Blackwell)
-3. In the "Environment Variables" section, add:
+3. In the "Environment Variables" section, you can optionally add:
    - **Name**: `HF_TOKEN`
    - **Value**: Paste the Hugging Face token you copied earlier
    - Make sure to check the "Secure" option to protect your token